-For these offenses, she faced a campaign of social punishment.
-Educational papers describe it with cold facts.
-Kyla described it with tears: hallway whispers, lunchroom isolation, a word that burned like a brand.
+For those offenses, she faced a campaign of social punishment.
+Research papers describe it with cold facts.
+Kyla described it with tears — hallway whispers, lunchroom isolation, and a word that burned like a brand.
 Acting white.
 She was not acting white.
 She was acting intelligent.
-And her peers had been taught, by a culture so pervasive that it functions like oxygen, that intelligence is a white racial characteristic — that to be authentically Black is to reject the very tools that every other community on earth uses to rise.
+Her peers had been taught, by a culture so common it works like oxygen, that intelligence is a white trait.
+To be authentically Black, in this view, is to reject the very tools that every other community on earth uses to rise.

 This is not an anecdote plucked from the air.
-This is a phenomenon documented in the most rigorous academic research available, studied by Black scholars at the most prestigious institutions in the world, confirmed by data sets large enough to withstand every methodological objection.
+This is a pattern documented in the most rigorous academic research available.
+It has been studied by Black scholars at the most prestigious institutions in the world.
+It has been confirmed by data sets large enough to survive every objection.
 It is the most destructive idea in Black American culture today.
 It is worse than any racist slur.
 It is a cage built from the inside by the people trapped inside it.

 The Research That Named the Wound

 In 1986, anthropologist John Ogbu and educator Signithia Fordham published one of the most cited — and most controversial — papers in American educational research.
-The study documented what they observed at a predominantly Black high school in Washington, D.C.: high-achieving Black students actively concealed their abilities, downplayed their intelligence, and adopted camouflage to avoid social punishment from their peers (Fordham & Ogbu, The Urban Review, 18(3), 1986).
+The study documented what they observed at a mostly Black high school in Washington, D.C.
+High-achieving Black students actively concealed their abilities, downplayed their intelligence, and adopted camouflage to avoid social punishment from their peers (Fordham & Ogbu, The Urban Review, 18(3), 1986).

 Black students’ popularity peaks at a 3.5 GPA and then plummets, while white students’ popularity rises with every grade point.